-Committee Name Purpose of Committee Frequency of meetings Homes for All Leadership Committee Address local efforts to combat homelessness through development of Tiny Homes.
-Facilitated by County Commissioner and attended by local community leaders and activists. - Monthly Due to COVID, this meeting has been cancelled and not re-scheduled.
-DSHS Region 3 Residential Care Services Coordinate between Residential Services staff (licensures and investigators) and regional Ombudsman.
-Sporadic Due to COVID, this meeting has not been scheduled.
-DSHS Region 3 Housing & Supportive Employment Collaborative Coordination between state program and local providers of Housing and Supportive Employment Programs Quarterly
+Committee Name Purpose of Committee Frequency of meetings Homes for All Address local efforts to combat Due to COVID-19, Leadership homelessness through development of this meeting has Committee Tiny Homes.
+Facilitated by County been cancelled and Commissioner and attended by local not re-scheduled. community leaders and activists.
+DSHS Region 3 Coordinate between Residential Due to COVID-19, Residential Care Services staff (licensures and this meeting has Services investigators) and regional not been scheduled.
+Ombudsman.
+DSHS Region 3 Coordination between state program Quarterly Housing & and local providers of Housing and Supportive Supportive Employment Programs Employment Collaborative